Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: General Methods

 \subsection{Ablations}

 Common to subsequent experiments (\Cref{sec:keys} and \Cref{sec:variability}) is the fact that we hold out certain parts of the BabyLM corpus---parts that conform to a certain linguistic or statistical hypothesis.
 This creates a gap between the experience of LMs trained on these ablated versions of the corpus, and that of the LM trained on the full BabyLM data.
-To circumvent this issue, we up-sample non-hypothesis-conforming utterances in BabyLM after performing our ablations, in a manner such that the LM still ends up encountering the exact same amount of tokens in such cases.
-As a result, all our LMs see the same quantity of tokens, but differ in content.
+To circumvent this issue, we up-sample non-hypothesis-conforming utterances in BabyLM after performing our ablations, in a manner such that the LM still encounters the exact same number of tokens.